 3. Develop Free Tools and Calculators

 Interactive tools like ROI calculators, pricing comparison charts, or productivity trackers are highly shareable assets.
 They provide practical value that others want to reference and recommend.
-Offering a free tool also encourages organic mentions and backlinks—key to effective SaaS link building—from blogs and SaaS review sites that help users evaluate software options.
+Offering a free tool also encourages organic mentions and backlinks, a key to effective SaaS link building, from blogs and SaaS review sites that help users evaluate software options.

 5. Guest Post on Relevant SaaS Blogs